-Christina Campbell is a law clerk in the Litigation Group, focusing on intellectual property matters.
+Christina Campbell is an associate in the Litigation Group, focusing on intellectual property matters.
 She has experience with individual and corporate clients in the media, entertainment, art, and fashion industries.

 Prior to joining Frankfurt Kurnit, Ms. Campbell served as a 1L scholar and a summer associate at Skadden, Arps, Slate, Meagher & Flom LLP where she focused on intellectual property matters.